dianaliu/js-photobooth/README.md

 - Update Ember Data version
 - Fallback to localstorage for anon user, but you can't use two adapters at once http://stackoverflow.com/questions/14814472/caching-remote-data-in-local-storage-with-emberdata
 - Add warning, log in to save pictures or else they will disappear when you navigate away.
+- You'd need to save the pictures under local storage (would run out of space very quickly) or to db first, then when you get back from oauth, update db with credentials, username, etc.